masa-finance/docs/docs/developers/identity-contracts/tokens/MasaSBTSelfSovereign.md

-# SoulboundCreditScore
+# MasaSBTSelfSovereign

 *Masa Finance*

-> Soulbound Credit Score
+> MasaSBTSelfSovereign

-Soulbound token that represents a credit score.
+Soulbound token.
+Non-fungible token that is not transferable.
+Adds a link to a SoulboundIdentity SC to let minting using the identityId Adds a payment gateway to let minting paying a fee Adds a self-sovereign protocol to let minting using an authority signature

-*Soulbound credit score, that inherits from the SBT contract.*
+*Implementation of https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763 Soulbound token.*

 ## Methods